kumarvikas1/WireMockCoolExtensions/README.md

-WireMockCool Extensions is an extension to wiremock to allow to play with JsonPath and update the body runtime with Or without extending WireMock Transformers
+WireMockCool Extensions allows condition, javascript and java pojos to manipulate the body of the response.

+It obviously written om top of wiremock http://wiremock.org/